osamaasifoak/osamaasifoak.github.io/README.md

 > ***Skills:*** Flutter, Firebase, Riverpod, Audio Player, Dio, Freezed, Json Annotation, Go Router

-### **Senior Software Engineer (Flutter & React-Native)**
-**ZEPCOM ~ US All-Shore Staffing (July 2021 - Present)**
-At Zepcom, I’m working as a senior software engineer.
-Here I am responsible for developing mobile apps, project estimations, project planning, and sprint planning meetings with clients.
-- Provide service to their clients and developed many hybrid applications using Flutter and React-Native platforms.
-- Collaboration with the development team to constantly innovate app functionality and design.
-- Use tools like Clickup for the project progress and time estimation.
-- Attend scrum and sprint planning meetings.
-- Attend client meetings for the requirements gathering and implementation decisions for the development of their applications.
-- Enhanced the application's features to effectively fix the bugs and optimize the overall performance, reliability, and efficiency.

-> ***Skills:*** Flutter, React-Native, MERN, SQ-Lite, Firebase, Redux, RKT, Hooks, Provider, Bloc, Riverpod, Axios, Dio, Figma, React-Navigation

 ### **Senior Software Engineer Flutter (Contractual)**
 **GBK Legal ~ Nuremberg, Bavaria, Germany (Jun 2022 - Jan 2023)**
 I developed their, TAX refund system.
 Here, I was responsible for the complete development of the mobile application and its web admin panel.